IuliiaKonovalova/school_app/README.md

 ![Home page](documentation/features/home_page/home_page.png)

-Home page has a simple welcome message and a button "get started", which leads to the registration page, from which the user can be redirected to the login page.
+The Home page has a simple welcome message and a button "get started" which leads to the registration page, from which the user can be redirected to the login page.

 - ![Home page Hero section](documentation/features/home_page/home_page_logo_get_started.png)